A quick guide for care home managers

-Using an oral health assessment tool - like the one here - will highlight any areas where residents need specific care and support.
+Using an oral health assessment tool, like the Australian Institute of Health and Welfare’s oral health assessment tool (PDF), will highlight any areas where residents need specific care and support.
 Using it for reassessments will indicate any changes that may need action.

 This tool has been reproduced with kind permission of the Australian Institute of Health and Welfare (AIHW).
 Source: AIHW Caring for Oral Health in Australian Residential Care (2009).